 Careers Education, Information, Advice & Guidance (CEIAG) at Newtownhamilton High School

 At Newtownhamilton High School, Careers education is embedded in the curriculum.
-In Key Stage 3, under the revised curriculum, it is taught mainly through Education for Employability within Learning for Life and Work (LLW).
-At Key Stage 4 Careers education is a discrete subject (1 period per week), however Year 12 pupils also study Education for Employability as a strand of LLW.
+In Key Stage 3 it is taught mainly through Education for Employability within Learning for Life and Work (LLW).
+Year 10 is an important year in terms of making choices for GCSE subjects so it is critical that pupils are given the correct information and guidance at this stage.
+Support is provided by the Careers Co-ordinator, DEL Careers Adviser and the Vocational Enhancement Programme Co-ordinator from SRC (Newry campus).
+At Key Stage 4 Careers education is a discrete subject however Year 12 pupils also study Education for Employability as a strand of LLW.
 Additionally all subject teachers have a role to play in helping pupils to make informed and realistic decisions about their future.

 Careers Advice & Guidance

 The Careers Co-ordinator is responsible for helping pupils to integrate their Careers lessons and activities into their personal career planning and linking this work to Progress Files.